 Key Terms Explained

-- Average Entry Price: The price at which you enter a position.
+Average Entry Price: The average price at which the position was opened.

 -